 Stephen Chambers studied at Winchester School of Art from 1978 to 1979 and then at St Martin’s School of Art from 1979 to 1982.
 He graduated with a Masters from Chelsea School of Art in 1983.
-Chambers won many scholarships and awards, including a Rome Scholarship, a Fellowship at Winchester School of Art, and a Mark Rothko Memorial Trust Travelling Award.
+Chambers has won many scholarships and awards, including a Rome Scholarship, a Fellowship at Winchester School of Art, and a Mark Rothko Memorial Trust Travelling Award.
 Recently, he has collaborated on three dance projects with the Royal Ballet: Sleeping with Audrey (1996), Room of Cooks (1997, 1999) and This House Will Burn (2001).
-According to the artist, his work “speaks of states of mind, behaviours and sensibilities.”
-Critics have praised Chamber’s use of colour and his painterly exploration of his medium.
+According to the artist, his work ‘speaks of states of mind, behaviours and sensibilities’.
+Critics have praised Chamber’s use of colour and painterly exploration of his medium.

-“I am particularly urban but spent much of my childhood holidays at Cranborne Chase in Wiltshire, where, because I had elder sisters I was dragged off to learn to ride from the age of four.
-When I feature them in my work I think there is an element of regressing back to that time.
+Most recently, exhibitions of his works have been held at the Royal Academy in 2012, and Ca’ Dandolo in Venice.
+‘I am particularly urban but spent much of my childhood holidays at Cranborne Chase in Wiltshire, where, because I had elder sisters, I was dragged off to learn to ride from the age of four.
+When I feature horses in my work I think there is an element of regression, back to that time.

 Messum’s Wiltshire is a pioneering multi-purpose gallery and arts centre celebrating the creative endeavour.